 Fees quoted are per annum and are subject to an annual increase.

-Entry RequirementsA UK first or second class Honours degree or equivalent internationally recognised qualification usually in design or a closely related creative discipline and/or industrial/management/consultancy experience.
-Other qualifications and relevant experience will be assessed on an individual basis.
+Entry RequirementsA UK first or second class Honours degree or equivalent internationally recognised qualification in a design or a closely related creative discipline.
+Other subjects with relevant work experience will be assessed on an individual basis.

 English Language Requirements

 - IELTS: 6.5 (min 6 in all areas)

 - TOEFL Internet test: 92 (R20, L20, S20, W20)